mgoblin/sdas8051_cmake/README.md

 ```
 Save cmake-tools-kits.json.

-After that, you can open the project folder and VS Code will "pick up" the project with cmake support.
+After that, you can open the project folder (File/Open Folder menu item) and VS Code will "pick up" the project with cmake support.
 When VS code importing project select SDCC Kit in drop-down list.

 Using command palette you can build running "CMake:Build" and other cmake commands now.